 A solar charge controller acts similarly to your stomach and brain.

-When a battery nears it’s fully charged state, the charge controller will gradually lower the voltage to maintain the health of the battery.
+When a battery nears its fully charged state, the charge controller will gradually lower the voltage to maintain the health of the battery.

-And finally, when a battery is fully charged, the charge controller will stop the flow of power into the batteries to prevent overcharging.
+Finally, when a battery is fully charged, the charge controller will stop the flow of power into the batteries to prevent overcharging.

 3. Prevents Reverse Current Back To Solar Panels